315+ Telescopes Ranked

 Alt-Azimuth Mount

 The Inspire 100AZ’s mount is an alt-azimuth design that you aim up and down, and in this case, essentially a very beefed-up version of a camera tripod.
 The telescope sits outboard of the altitude axis on top of it.
-There are no fine adjustment or slow-motion control knobs, cables, or gears, and the only control adjustments of any kind are a lock for the azimuth axis and a lock/handle for the altitude axis.
 The tripod legs are tubular steel.
-The optical tube attaches to the Inspire mount with a standard Vixen-style dovetail plate and saddle, so you could theoretically put another telescope on the mount, but it isn’t really capable of holding much weight besides another small refractor.

 Believe it or not, despite the lack of fine adjustments and obviously non-astronomical design intent, the Inspire mount design works pretty well.
 With a longer or heavier telescope, a mount like the Inspire design would probably tip over and struggle to stay put unless almost completely locked on the altitude axis (hence why the Inspire 100AZ uses so much plastic), but it works just fine in this case.
 Making fine adjustments at high magnification takes some finesse and getting used to, but it does work pretty well.
 Not perfect, not as good as a Dobsonian, but well enough.

-Unlike the vast majority of tripod-mounted telescopes, which have some sort of accessory tray that requires an annoying process to secure to the legs, the Inspire 100AZ’s accessory tray is built into the tripod legs and just has to be locked into place when setting up the telescope.
-It’s also designed to actually hold accessories besides just eyepieces, and is big enough to fit a phone (which you can use as a star chart with an app like SkySafari)—and the textured rubber on the tray should give you some peace of mind.
+Unlike the vast majority of tripod-mounted telescopes that I’ve seen, which have some sort of accessory tray that requires an annoying process to secure to the legs, the Inspire 100AZ’s accessory tray is built into the tripod legs and just has to be locked into place when setting up the telescope.

 Should I buy a Used Celestron Inspire 100AZ?

 A used Inspire 100AZ is a nice scope, but I’m mindful that if it’s not taken care of well, its many plastic parts could cause irreparable damage.
-Barring that, however, a used Inspire 100AZ will be fine if you can get it for a reasonable price-our recommendation is to never pay more than 80% of the new cost for a new telescope, eyepiece, or piece of astronomical gear.
+Barring that, however, a used Inspire 100AZ will be fine if you can get it for a reasonable price.
+My recommendation is to never pay more than 80% of the new cost for a new telescope, eyepiece, or piece of astronomical gear.

 Alternative Recommendations